JasonElkin/Hangfire-Umbraco-Example/README.md

 # Hangfire Umbraco Example

-A minimal example using Hangfire in Umbraco that:
+A minimal example using Hangfire with [Cultiv.Hangfire](https://github.com/nul800sebastiaan/Cultiv.Hangfire) in Umbraco that:

 1. Dynamically schedules tasks based on a notification